-The Hagia Sophia And Its Brief History
+Hagia Sophia History

 Hagia Sophia, meaning “Holy Wisdom” in English, is one of Turkey's most visited and worshipped places.
 The Hagia Sophia's history dates back to the 6th century when it was constructed for the very first time.
 Upon its completion, it served the purpose of an orthodox Christian church.
 The monument is the most visited place in Turkey and a significant tourist attraction.
 The Hagia Sophia went through multiple bouts of construction, but the present-day structure was completed in 537 CE.